BrianSigafoos/hugo_site/content/2021-06-06-engineer-principles.md

 ### Encourage critique

-- Learn to give thoughtful critiques of technical plans.
+- Learn to give thoughtful critiques of technical plans (see [Design Docs](/design-docs)).
 Focus criticism on the plan, not the person.
 - Ask others for critiques of your technical plans, as early as possible.
 - Thoughtful critiques, early in the planning process, help make technical plans stronger and ultimately save you time, because there will be less rework.